 This great all-around bank doesn’t have any monthly fees or minimum balance requirements to open an account.
 Additionally, they don’t charge ATM fees and will reimburse up to $10 of ATM fees from their competitors.

 By linking your savings account to your checking account, you can enjoy free overdraft protection.
 Overdraft protection is something everyone should have, even if you don’t think you’ll ever accidentally overspend.
 I’ve heard too many stories of people accidentally using their debit card instead of their credit card and getting charged when they overspend or not communicating with their spouse and someone making a mistake.
 With Ally Bank, you don’t need to worry about that ever happening.

-When you bank with Ally Bank, you will be able to easily keep track of your spending thanks to their online banking, and you can enjoy 24/7 access to customer service.
+When you bank with Ally Bank, you will be able to easily keep track of your spending thanks to their online banking, and you can enjoy customer support 7 days a week from 7 am – 10 pm (Eastern Time).
 This is a great feature to take advantage of when you’re abroad, especially if you have concerns about your spending or have lost your debit card.
 Unlike banks that only operate during U.S. business hours, Ally Bank will pick up the phone and help you when you have an emergency, no matter the time of day or night.

 Additionally, Ally Bank allows remote deposit so that you can deposit money into your account via their mobile app and links with Zelle.
 This is a neat app that will allow you to send and receive money securely from your friends and family without having to use wire or ACH transfers, which can be much more difficult and expensive.
 This can really get you out of a bind when you’re abroad and need extra money.

 Overall, Ally Bank offers a lot of support to their customers who like to travel, which is why we think they’re one of the best banks for international travel.
 They’re always releasing helpful information to their customers to do the planning and preparing for international trips easier as they did here.